IvanSilbern/GlycoBinder/README.md

 The table is based on `pGlyco_modified_peptides.txt` table.
 It combines quantitative information based on sequence window and a particular glycan structure.
 Sequence windows are first extracted from the amino acid sequences of corresponding proteins.
 Per default, +/-7 amino acids are extracted around the modification site (can be changed if specifying `--seq_wind_size` parameter).
 Peptides are grouped based on modification site they share.
 Sequence windows extracted from proteins that could potentially contribute to those peptides are ranked based on the number of peptides in the group each sequence window can explain.
 Ties are broken by using protein ranking (s. description below).
 Peptides shared among several sequence windows are assigned to the sequence window that encompasses the majority of the peptides within the peptide group.
 If there are peptides that cannot be explained by the leading sequence window, those peptides are distributed between other sequence windows accordingly.
 Intensity information is then combined based on sequence window and glycan structure (reported in `seq_win` and `Glycan(H,N,A,G,F)` columns, respectively).
 Columns `modpept_ids`, `Scan`, `pGlyco_ids`, `Peptide`, `GlySite`, `GlyID` represent a concatenation of entries in respective columns in the `pGlyco_modified_peptides.txt` table. ";" is used as a separator by concatenation. `modpept_ids` refers to the `id` column in the `pGlyco_modified_peptides.txt` table.
 It contains the respective ids of the peptides that were combined by particular sequence window and glycan structure.

 5. `pGlyco_glycosites.txt`
 The table is based on `pGlyco_modified_peptides.txt` table.
 The combination is based on sequence window information only, irrespective of the glycan structure.
 Accordingly, it contains `seq_win` column with sequence window information, `modpept_id` column that refers to `id` column in the `pGlyco_modified_peptides.txt`.
 Columns `Scan`, `pGlyco_ids`, `Peptide`, `GlySite`, `GlyID`, `Glycan(H,N,A,G,F)`, `GlyMass` are concatenaions of respective columns in `pGlyco_modified_peptides.txt` using ";" as a separator. `Leading_Protein` and `Leading_ProSite` are selected according to protein rank.
-Proteins are ranked based on the number of unique peptides (highest priority), number of all peptides, number of glycoforms, whether it is a swiss prot entry, and whether it is an isoform (lowest priority).
+Proteins are ranked based on the number of unique peptides (highest priority), number of all peptides, number of glycoforms, whether it is a Swiss-Prot entry, and whether it is an isoform (lowest priority).
 Proteins that have greater number of unique peptides/total peptides/glycoforms, annotated in SwissProt data base and are not isoforms, receive a higher rank.
 The highest rank is 1.
 The rank is unique and ties, if occur, are broken by alphabetic order.

 6. `pGlyco_glycans.txt`
 The table is based on `pGlyco_modified_peptides.txt` table.
-The combination is based on glycan structure only, irrespective of the peptide sequence (using `Glycan(H,N,A,G,F)` column).
+The combination is based on glycan structure only (`Glycan(H,N,A,G,F)` column), irrespective of the peptide sequence.
 As before, `modpept_id` column refers to `id` column in the `pGlyco_modified_peptides.txt`.
 Columns `pGlyco_ids`, `Scan`, `Leading_Protein`, `Leading_ProSite` are concatenations of respective columns in `pGlyco_modified_peptides.txt` using ";" as a separator.

 ### Potential Problems / Special use cases